I Aim at the Stars: Controversy

 The film's release was delayed in Britain due to controversy over what was considered an overly-sympathetic depiction of Von Braun.
 Thompson argued the film "doesn't whitewash Van Braun" saying "we set out to present an honest study of a man's mind and life and that's what we have done.
 He's neither a hero nor a villain, neither all black or all white.
 He's simply a man of our times.
 To me the real villains are power politicians."
 Thompson said von Braun "wasn't entirely pleased" about the movie and did not know why the scientist let them make the movie.
 Thompson said he and von Braun "disliked each other on sight.
 And though I came to admire certain qualities in him – his dedication, for example – I can't help wondering what some of these scientists have in place of a heart."

+According to Von Braun biographer Michael J. Neufeld, although Von Braun later refused to take any responsibility for how the film turned out, claiming he was a captive of Hollywood, "he in fact wrote two multi-page commentaries that, for all their suggested changes, explicitly approved or silently accepted both the fictional elements and the unconscious falsification that arose from the screenwriters' attempts to turn his quasi-official biography into a dramatic film".

+Satirist Mort Sahl suggested that the film should have the subtitle "but sometimes I hit London".
+The joke outlasted the film in the public consciousness.